VDA5050/VDA5050/VDA5050_EN.md

 When an AGV receives an `action` (either attached to a `node` or `edge` or via an `instantAction`), it shall represent this `action` with an `actionState` in its `actionStates` array.

-`actionStates` describe in the field `actionStatus` at which stage of the actions lifecycle the action is.
+`actionStates` describe in the field `actionStatus` at which stage of the action's life cycle the action is.

 Table 2 describes, which value the enum `actionStatus` can hold.